Meringue-Rouge/Bakin-Template-Event-Maker/README.md

 - To define the variables / lines of the event that should be changeable through parameters, create a comment event just above the line that needs to be shown, in the format of #keyword, with keyword being a keyword of your choice.
   - **If a single parameter is used multiple times throughout the event**, place another comment over each line that should use a unique field in the template with the same keyword.
   - For different parameters, use a different keyword.
+- To define if a non-parallel event sheet in particular needs unique graphics, create a comment anywhere within the sheet starting with **G#keyword**, with keyword being a template entry for your graphics.
+  - If multiple non-parallel event sheets need unique graphics, use different keywords within each one, or use the same one to share it between sheets.
+If you don't want to change the graphics for that sheet, do not define G#.
 - Export the event into a txt file.
 - Upload it to the website.
 - Configure information on the fields, the site should detect thanks to the comments the fields and type of fields for the parameter.